Joey Pelupessy: Sheffield Wednesday

 On 18 January 2018, Pelupessy signed for EFL Championship team Sheffield Wednesday, becoming new manager Jos Luhukay's first signing for the club.
 He was assigned the number 32 shirt.
 He scored his first goal for the Owls on 20 February 2018 against Millwall.

 On 4 June 2020, he extended his stay at the club by a further year until 2021.

-On 20 May 2021 it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.
+On 20 May 2021, it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.

 Giresunspor

 In July 2021, he joined Turkish side Giresunspor.

 Groningen

 On 25 April 2022, Pelupessy agreed to return to the Netherlands and join Groningen on a three-year deal.

+Lommel

+On 19 January 2025, Pelupessy signed a one-and-a-half-year contract with Lommel in Belgium.

+International career

+Pelupessy was a youth international for the Netherlands.
+He has first represented the country from under-16 to under-20.

+In February 2025, it was announced that Pelupessy had decided to represent Indonesia at international level.
+On 9 March, he received a call-up from Indonesia national team for 2026 FIFA World Cup qualification matches against Australia and Bahrain.
+On 25 March, he made his debut in a 1–0 win over Bahrain.

 Personal life

-Born in the Netherlands, Pelupessy is of Indonesian descent.
+Born in the Netherlands, Pelupessy is of Indonesian descent through his Moluccan father.

+On 10 March 2025, Pelupessy officially obtained Indonesian citizenship.